Mobirise

 We recognise the importance of raising awareness and understanding among young people and involving them in conservation focused activities in our area.
 Their enthusiasm and passion for the natural world are encouraging.
 Our focus is on supporting teachers provide hands on / practical activities that are part of the Conservation experience for students.

 In 2022 we worked with the Mangawhai Beach School and Mangawhai Nature School to establish a rat trapping programme, art activities and a shorebirds programme, and with the Waipu Surf Club Rookie Camp where the focus was on shorebirds and dune planting as well as trapping.
-In 2023 we have expanded our offerings and support and hope to reach several more schools in term 1 and beyond.
+In 2024 we have expanded our offerings and support and reached several more schools in the area.

 Below provides details on our curriculum followed by pictures and stories of our programme in 2022.